codeface-io/SwiftObserver/README.md

 ### Author Related Transforms

 There are three transforms related to message authors.
-You can apply them directly in observations or create them as standalone observables.
+As with other transforms, you can apply them directly in observations or create them as standalone observables.

 #### Filter Author